Over 2,000 mentors available, including leaders at Google, Amazon, Netflix, and more. Check it out

 • Future: Talk about what you’re looking forward to and why you’re interested in the position.
 You should also inform the interviewer why you’re an excellent fit.

 You can tweak the response order based on your preference.
 If there’s a unique story that brought you to this field, you can start with that before you get into your present or vice versa.
-Whatever order you settle for, ensure you tie it to the position and the company.
-You want to ensure you leave the interviewer with the impression that you’re the right fit for the job.

 Tips for Properly Answering “Tell Me About Yourself” for Freshers

-Shape Your Answer to Fit the Company and Role
+1. Shape Your Answer to Fit the Company and Role

 To ensure your answer aligns with the company and the role, you must study the role and the company you’re applying to.
 Research shows that 47% of candidates fail their job interviews because they don’t have enough information about the company they applied to.

-When the hiring manager asks you the question, “tell me about yourself,” they want relevant information about the position you’re applying for and the company.
+When the hiring manager asks you the question, “Tell me about yourself,” they want relevant information about the position you’re applying for and the company.
 The interviewer allows you to briefly share why you have the ideal qualifications by asking this question.

 It is an opportunity, so you need to take advantage of it.
 To effectively do that, spend time going through the job description and researching the company.
 Also, try to figure out how you can tell your story in a way that clearly shows your interest and what you bring to the table concerning the job.